 From the Winter 2008 New York Wedding Guide

 153 West 27th Street New York, NY 10001 ; Tel: 646-216-3169 ; www.bfloral.com

-B Floral specializes in personalized arrangements for private events of any size.
-Our success is based on a foundation of stunning artistry, experienced event management, and an impressive dedication to high-end customer service.
+B Floral specializes in personalized arrangements for events of any size.
+With success based on a foundation of stunning artistry and experienced event management, we bring each client's vision to life through customized creativity and style.

 55 East 11th Street New York, NY 10003 ; Tel: 646-602-7037 ; www.fleursbella.com